BlueCodeThree/Discord-Bots/README.md

+Feb 2019

 # Discord Bots
-This is a personal, fun project to create some discord bots.
+This is a per
+sonal, fun project to create some discord bots.

 ## Javascript Bot
 I coded the Javascript bot.